Maria Gaetana Agnesi: Later life

 In 1750, on the illness of her father, she was appointed by Pope Benedict XIV to the chair of mathematics and natural philosophy and physics at Bologna, though she never served.
-She was the second woman ever to be granted professorship at a university, Laura Bassi being the first.
+She was the second woman ever to be granted a professorship at a university, Laura Bassi being the first.
 In 1751, she became ill again and was told not to study by her doctors.
 After the death of her father in 1752 she carried out a long-cherished purpose by giving herself to the study of theology, and especially of the Fathers and devoted herself to the poor, homeless, and sick, giving away the gifts she had received and begging for money to continue her work with the poor.
-In 1783, she founded and became the director of the Opera Pia Trivulzio, a home for Milan's elderly, where she lived as the nuns of the institution did.
+Finally, thanks to a donation from Prince Antonio Tolomeo Trivulzio, the Pio Albergo Trivulzio was established in Milan in 1771, and Cardinal Giuseppe Pozzobonelli invited Agnesi to serve as the "visitor and director of women, especially the sick."
 On 9 January 1799, Maria Agnesi died poor and was buried in a mass grave for the poor with fifteen other bodies.

 Recognition

 In 1996, an asteroid, 16765 Agnesi, was named after Agnesi.

-There is also a crater on Venus named Agnesi after her, as well as a mathematical curve named the Witch of Agnesi.
+There is a crater on Venus named Agnesi after her.

 She is included in a deck of playing cards featuring notable women mathematicians published by the Association of Women in Mathematics.